UXAspects/UXAspects/guides/angular-upgrade-guide.md

 - Adding TypeScript
 - Adding Webpack
 - Create Hybrid Application
-- Consuming Angular 4+ Components
+- Consuming Angular Components

 ##### Step Two
 - Begin Migration
 - Upgrade Tips and Notes

 ##### Step Three
-- Deprecate Angular 1
+- Deprecate AngularJS

 ## Adding TypeScript

 TypeScript is a superset of Javascript that allow us to use static typing in our web applications.
-It comes with many benefits such as better tooling, including the ability to add intelligent code completion in editors, and compile time error checking.
+It comes with many benefits such as better tooling, intelligent code completion in editors and compile time error checking.

-Angular 4+ recommends the use of TypeScript for building applications and provides the most comprehensive support and documentation for TypeScript.
+Angular recommends the use of TypeScript for building applications and provides the most comprehensive support and documentation for TypeScript.

 We can easily add TypeScript to an existing project using NPM: